shullmb/dungeon-crawler/README.md

 ## Known issues and shortcomings
 So far, this game is not responsive and does not have mobile controls.

 As this is my first attempt at actually using canvas, I focused on getting the gameplay and animation right first.
 In my initial attempts to make a responsive layout, I ran into issues with distortion of the image sprites that I was using.
 Resizing the window caused my 32 x 32 pixel hero and crawlers to stretch and squish in weird and unappealing ways.
 So I decide on a 832 x 416 pixel canvas.
 I am sure that there must be a way around this issue...
 I have not had a chance to look into it yet, but it is high on my list.
+I did anticipate this next step and have all calculations that involve the dimensions of the canvas controlled by the variables, `ctxWidth` and `ctxHeight`.

 As 832 x 416 is too big for phones, I decided to put my efforts toward creating more player experience for desktop users first before adding touch controls for tablets.

 I was able to implement some audio, however, tracking down the right sounds available for free was tricky with time in short supply, so you wont be able to hear the fireball unless you have a pretty responsive subwoofer.